 It is important to remember that the ATIP is intended to complement, not replace, established channels of communication.
 The NCE Secretariat promotes open, informal communication with the research community and with the public.
 Contact the NCE Secretariat before using the Acts.

-A requester seeking access to NCE Secretariat records under the Access to Information Act (ATIA) must write to the ATIP Co-ordinator at Natural Sciences and Engineering Research Council (NSERC) providing a precise description of the records sought and enclosing an application fee ($5.00 at the time of this writing).
+A requester seeking access to NCE Secretariat records under the Access to Information Act (ATIA) must write to the ATIP Co-ordinator at Natural Sciences and Engineering Research Council (NSERC) providing a precise description of the records sought and enclosing an application fee (if applicable).
 Submitting a request does not guarantee that a requester will gain complete access to the requested records.
 The Act sets out specific exceptions and exemptions that apply in responding to such requests.
 For example, personal information about identifiable individuals or proprietary technical information submitted in confidence by researchers or companies would not be disclosed.
 Moreover, if a request requires a lengthy search or involves a large number of records, a requester could be asked to pay additional fees to help cover the processing costs.

 www.infosource.gc.ca.